duochen13/TextToAudioBeta/README.md

 # ScanToSummary

-> "when you are running out of time, you don't have to read 20+ pages of article before attending WRITING 101, all you need is just a summary of the material"
+> "When you are running out of time, you don't have to read 20+ pages of article before attending WRITING 101, all you need is just a summary of the material"

 ### frontend
 ```